Skip to content

 Figure 6.
 Stacked chart of the portfolio.

-A stacked chart is a type of chart that displays data as a series of coloured lines, where each line represents a category.
+A stacked chart is a type of chart that displays data as a series of colored lines, where each line represents a category.
 The position of the line on the y-axis corresponds to cumulative value of the category.
 The lines are stacked on top of each other to show the total value of all categories combined, which is 100%.
 By default, the categories are stacked from large to small, with the largest category at the bottom of the chart.
 The order of stacking can be adjusted using the ⚙ icon, allowing bars to be stacked based on magnitude or according to their position in the taxonomy list.

 Both the stacked and stacked area charts plot time on the X-axis, set by the selected reporting period (default=1 year).